UK Compliance

 Cyber Essentials Plus (CE+)

 Cyber Essentials Plus builds upon the foundation of Cyber Essentials, offering a more comprehensive approach to cybersecurity.
-It’s ideal for organizations handling sensitive data or those seeking a higher level of assurance.
+It’s ideal for organisations handling sensitive data or those seeking a higher level of assurance.

 Key requirements include: